A four day, three night coastal escape in Victor Harbor

 The island is more than a natural wonder – it’s a place of deep cultural significance, with Ngarrindjeri and Ramindjeri stories woven into the landscape.

 As you leave the Causeway, stop at the sculpture of Ngurunderi, one of the great Ngarrindjeri Creation ancestral beings.
-The Ngurunderi Creation story is specific to the area the Ngarrindjeri and Ramindjeri call Pultung (Victor Harbor), Kaiki (Granite Island) and Longkuwa (The Bluff).
+The Ngurunderi Creation story is specific to the area the Ngarrindjeri and Ramindjeri call Pultung (Victor Harbor), Kaiki (Granite Island) and Kongkengguwarr/Longkuwa (The Bluff).

 After a morning immersed in nature, return to the township and enjoy a leisurely lunch at the Larder Kitchen.
 This local eatery serves up fresh, modern Australian cuisine, where bold flavours meet premium local produce.
 Whether it’s crispy five-spice pork belly bites or a seafood linguine bursting with prawns, pipis, and mussels, every dish is a celebration of the region’s culinary excellence.